huesogu/demo-frontend/README.md

 ## Result

-Send your source code (src folder) and/or commit your work in the repository.
+Commit your work in the repository.